melezhik/swat/README.md

 I know there are a lot of tests tool and frameworks, but let me  briefly tell _why_ I created swat.
 As devops I update a dozens of web application weekly, sometimes I just have _no time_ sitting and wait while dev guys or QA team ensure that deploy if fine and nothing breaks on the road.
-So I need a tool to _run smoke tests_ against _web applications_.
-Not tool only, but the way to _create such a tests from the scratch_ in way easy and fast enough.
+So I need a tool to _ run smoke tests_ against web applications _.
+Not tool only, but the way to _ create such a tests from the scratch in way easy and fast enough _.
 So this how I came up with the idea of swat.
 If I was a marketing guy I'd say that swat:

 - is easy to use and flexible tool to run smoke tests against web applications
 - it's [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible